clojurewerkz/cassaforte.docs/articles/kv.md

 SELECT * FROM "user_posts" LIMIT 1;
 ```

-#### Paginating through results
+#### Paginating Through Results

-Cassaforte has support for more convenient pagination queries.
+Pagination with Cassandra can at times be less convenient than with relational databases.
+Fortunately, Cassaforte provides a convenience function `clojurewerkz.cassaforte.cql/iterate-table`
+that is sufficient for many cases.
+This section first introduces the strategy used by
+Cassaforte and then provides and example of `clojurewerkz.cassaforte.cql/iterate-table` at
+the end, so you may want to skip to that.

-To paginate through the complete table (sometimes called __iterate-world__),
+To paginate through contents of an entire table, it is common to use the so called "token
-use the `tokens` strategy for that.
-Token-based pagination is based on every row
+strategy".
+Token-based pagination is based on every row having
-having a special "token" field that sorting can be performed on.
-Then fetch
+a special "token" field that sorting can be performed on.
+Then fetch a
-a batch of rows, take the last one and to load the next page, use the token.
+batch of rows, take the last one and to load the next page, use the
+token.

 To demonstrate, consider the following table: